 At Mt.
 Etna, the ironmaster's large, limestone mansion was built with its front door oriented to the canal.
 Henry S. Spang, the owner of Mt.
 Etna furnace at the time, also had a large warehouse built across the road from the canal construction site.

 Upon completion, the canal not only provided transportation of pig iron and iron products, but also the shipping of charcoal (the fuel of choice for early iron furnaces) from remote locations to the bustling little iron plantations.

 The Pennsylvania Canal was a prototype of our modern superhighways.
 During the years of its operations in the Mt.
 Etna area, 1832 to 1875, the waterway was a major transportation corridor to the West.
 Hundreds of thousands of recent immigrants floated past Mt.
 Etna on the waters of the canal.
 Most of them continued westward, ascending the Allegheny Portage Railroad some 30 or 40 miles away in the mountains.
 However, many of them decided to make their homes in the small towns along the canal.

 Travelers weren't the only people who decided to make their home in the canal's neighborhood.
 Hundreds of Irish workers dug the canal bed by hand, or cut stone for the numerous aqueducts and bridges along the canal's route.
 Later, many of these laborers settled down and became tradesmen, business owners, or farmers.

-In 1858, the state canal system was bought by the Pennsylvania Railroad for $7.5million.
+In 1857, the state canal system was bought by the Pennsylvania Railroad for $7.5 million.
 Shortly thereafter, the Allegheny Portage Railroad was closed and dismantled, its rails torn up and shipped westward.